Do you have a favourite tomato variety?

-- Using your spoon, scoop out all the seeds and juice into a bowl.
+- Using your spoon, scoop out all the seeds and juice into a glass jar.
 Alternatively, you may hand squeeze the tomato, to release the juice and seeds.
 This is especially effective when saving seed from small fruit.

 - Leave your bowl to ferment in a warm location, out of direct sunlight.
 This is an important step because the gelatinous layer around the seeds acts as a sprouting inhibitor.
 It needs to break down before seed storage, in order to allow the seeds to germinate when planted.

-- Check your bowl of fermenting tomato seeds in two to three days, to see if a layer of mold has developed on the surface of the tomato pulp.
+- Check your jar of fermenting tomato seeds in two to three days, to see if a layer of mold has developed on the surface of the tomato pulp.
 Depending on the temperature in the room, a warm room will accelerate this process, while a cool room will slow it down.
-(Click image below for larger view.) [foogallery id=”4992″]

-- Once you see a nice layer of mold at the top of the seeds, add some water and stir your tomato slurry with a spoon.
+- Once you see a nice layer of mold on top of the seeds, add some water and stir your tomato slurry with a spoon.
 The tomato seeds will separate from the gelatinous layer and fall to the bottom

-- Hold your bowl over the sink and carefully tip it, allowing the tomato tissues to drain out.
+- Hold the jar over the sink and carefully tip it, allowing the tomato tissues to drain out.

-- Pour your tomato seeds over a metal strainer and run your seeds under a strong stream of water.
+- Pour the remainder of the tomato and liquid into strainer and run your seeds under a strong stream of water.

-- Rub your seeds over the strainer, to release any membranes from the seeds.
-(Click image below for larger view.) [foogallery id=”4993″]
+- Rub your seeds over the strainer to remove any membranes on the seeds./li>

-- Spread the seeds out, trying to separate them from each other.
+- Spread the seeds out, trying to separate them from one another.
 (This doesn’t have to be perfect, as long as they are somewhat spread out.)
-(Click image below for larger view.) [foogallery id=”4994″]

 - Leave your seeds to dry in a low humidity room, out of direct sunlight.

 - Your seeds are fully dry when they can be broken in half.
 Test them by either breaking one in half or pushing your nail into one.
 If it feels hard, it is ready for storage.
-If there is give, leave them to dry for another week.
-(Click image below for larger view.) [foogallery id=”4995″]
+If there is any give, leave them to dry for another week.

 - Store your seeds in a paper envelope or glass jar.
 I prefer coin envelopes for their compact size.